-Guitar Secrets Lead Guitar Made Easy
+A Visual Learning Experience, Lead Guitar Made Easy

 Welcome to Guitar Secrets

-Guitar Lessons that Work!
+Guitar Lessons that work!

-Basic major scale fingerings ] F major modes ] G Modes ] Constructing Scales ] Key Signatures and constructing major scales ] Modulation, cadence, progressions ]
+Basic major scale fingerings ] [ F major modes ] [ G Modes ] [ Constructing Scales ] [ Key Signatures and constructing major scales ] [ Modulation, cadence, progressions ]

-C major scale guitar fingering exercises
+C major guitar exercies

 You can use these exercises to really move around the fret board.
 The first exercise is the C Major scale.

-Take a look at the image to the left.
+Take a look at the image to below.
 You will notice seven sections.
 Each section includes the notes in the key of C Major.
 The first note of the C Major key is the C note.
 The second note is the D note, then the E note, F, G, A, B and C notes in that order.
 In the example to follow, we will use these notes of the C major scale.

-key of c major exercises and major scale
+key of c major exercises

 The numbers above illustrate the fingers to use for each note.
 The tablature is included below.
+To play this scale, you would start on the A string, 3rd fret.

 The exercise above requires some stretching of the fretting hand.
 These are some of the best scale runs you could ever practice.
 These exercises will begin to built up the strength and speed you will need.
-To play the scale above, you would start on the A string 3rd fret C note, using your 1 finger.

-This next scale run starts at the 8th fret low E string C note, 1 finger.
 The second note played would be the Low E string 10 fret, 3 finger, D note.
 The next note played would be the Low E string 12 fret, 4 finger, E note.
 Play this exercise from left to right, starting at the 8th fret Low E string and work your way down to the B string.
 Three notes per string and it does require some stretching.
 The numbers on the strings represent the fingering to use and each number is on the particular fret you play.
 Once you make your way to the B string, work your way back up from the B string to the Low E string.

 When you play these exercises, try to play with a six note run.
 1,2,3,4,5,6